 Total knee replacement is the standard for advanced, multi compartment arthritis that causes persistent pain and disability.
 Most patients experience substantial pain relief and improved function, because the operation replaces the worn surfaces that are central to What Causes Knee Pain as You Age.

-Functional gains are often apparent within weeks, with steady improvement through the first 3 to 6 months.
+Improvements in function are often noticeable within weeks, with steady improvement through the first 3 to 6 months.
 Long term implant survival is high, and many people return to walking, light sports, and active daily life with durable relief from the joint degeneration that explains What Causes Knee Pain as You Age.

 Risks, complications, and recovery timeline